-Teach them what firefighters look like so they will not be afraid of them if firefighters are trying to rescue them from the home during a fire.
+Teach them what firefighters look like so they’ll not be afraid of them if firefighters are trying to rescue them from the home during a fire.
 At the same time, make sure the local fire department knows that a child in the home is deaf or hard-of-hearing so that they can adjust their rescue efforts accordingly.

 It’s important for people with physical disabilities to first do everything they can to prevent fires.
 These steps include following all prevention steps available to those without physical disabilities while taking special precautions in other areas.
-For example, have your home inspected for possible fire hazards.23 The physically disabled should also:
+For example, have your home inspected for possible fire hazards.
+The physically disabled should also:

 - Be careful when smoking in the home.

 - Avoid wearing loose clothing while cooking.

 - Unplug space heaters when they aren’t being used.

 - Be careful when using any open flame, such as a candle in the home and make sure fireplaces are properly maintained.